Bifurcation of perturbations of non-generic closed self-shrinkers: Introduction

 Our final observation is the bifurcation in perturbations.
 This bifurcation has been discovered for $1$-dimensional MCF.
 In \cite{AL86}, Abresch-Langer conjectured that given a closed immersed self-shrinker in the plane (which is known as an {\it Abresch-Langer curve}), after an outward perturbation, it would become round under MCF, and after an inward perturbation, it would generate some cusp singularities.
 This conjecture was proved by Au in \cite{A10}.

-The local dynamic of an Abresch-Langer curve has been studied by Epstein-Weinstein in \cite{EW87}, and Au's result can be viewed as a partial extension to longtime dynamic.
+The local dynamic of an Abresch-Langer curve has been studied by Epstein-Weinstein in \cite{EW87}, and Au's result can be viewed as a partial extension to long-time dynamic.
 Similarly, a higher dimensional local dynamic result has been studied by Colding-Minicozzi in \cite{CM18}, \cite{CM18-2}.
-Our result can also be viewed as a partial extension to longtime dynamic.
-That is, we can give information of the next time singularity after a generic perturbation.
+Our result can also be viewed as a partial extension of the long-time dynamic.
+That is, we can give information about the next time singularity after a generic perturbation.

 We organize this paper as follows.
-In Section \ref{S:Preliminaries}, we present some preliminaries on rescaled mean curvature flow, self-shrinkers and generic perturbations.
-In Section \ref{S:Finite time blow up of RMCF}, we prove a finite time blow up theroem of RMCF.
+In Section \ref{S:Preliminaries}, we present some preliminaries on rescaled mean curvature flow, self-shrinkers, and generic perturbations.
+In Section \ref{S:Finite time blow up of RMCF}, we prove a finite time blow-up theorem of RMCF.
 In Section \ref{S:Non-collapsing}, we study the non-collapsing result of RMCF.
 In Section \ref{S:Bifurcation}, we study the bifurcation of the next time singularity after the perturbation.
 We also have an appendix including some computations and the non-collapsing result for RMCF in case the readers may find it interesting.

 {\bf Acknowledgement} A.S. is grateful to his advisor Bill Minicozzi for support and encouragement.
-A.S. want to thank Zhichao Wang, Jinxin Xue, Jonathan Zhu for discussions and comments.
+A.S. wants to thank Zhichao Wang, Jinxin Xue, Jonathan Zhu for discussions and comments.
 Z.L. would like to thank Professor Fang-Hua Lin for encouragement.
+Both authors are grateful to the anonymous referee for helpful comments.